infoqualitylab/Retraction-Case-Study-Matsuyama/README.md

 The code can do the following:
 * Get the citing articles for a article by downloading metadata XLS file to your local directory (For my Windows laptop, the xls file is stored in "Downloads")
 * Clean the XLS file by excluding the first 26 rows which contain the plots and other information and creating a new cleaned csv file
-* Rename the CSV file to the article title you search for
+* Rename the CSV file to the article title you searched for

+* get_metadata_on_VPN.py: run using Anaconda Prompt/Terminal - Same functionality as get_metadata.py
+This assumes that you are on-campus or using VPN with Group 4_TunnelAll_2FA_Duo (which requires username/password/and authentication preference push,sms,phone - definitely works with phone).

 Notes: